 In 1975, the Kenosha Unified School Board purchased the former UW Extension Center located at 39th Avenue and Washington Road.
 This UW Extension Center was built in 1961 with an addition built in 1965.
 After its purchase by Kenosha Unified, a major addition was placed on the building in 1979 to include all of the components of a contemporary high school.
 In 1979-80 the Bradford building located on Sheridan Road was vacated and the building on 39th Avenue and Washington Road became the new Mary D. Bradford High School.
 Since that time, various maintenance projects have been undertaken along with the addition of two soccer fields north of the school.

-Follow the ABOVE LINK to download a document written in 1935 chronicling the development and history of the first free high school in Wisconsin.
+Follow this link to download a document written in 1935 chronicling the development and history of the first free high school in Wisconsin.
 It is quite an interesting read.